dominicsiaa/UXSTaft2023-DevDeptApp-SIA/README.md

 → Framework, tools, and libraries used

-Vite
+- Vite
-React
+- React
-Fly.io (hosting)
+- Fly.io (hosting)

-Bootstrap
+- Bootstrap
-Fontawesome
+- Fontawesome

+- ChatGPT

 → Additional notes or remarks you would like us to consider

-N/A
+- N/A